evildmp/BrachioGraph/docs/how-to/pantograph.rst

 .. _how-to-pantograph:

-How to build and use the PantoGraph
+How to build and use a PantoGraph
 ===================================

 The PantoGraph is an earlier version of the plotter that uses a slightly different design.
 The PantoGraph is more